 The first 3D printer was created in 1983 by Chuck Hull.

 Using a 3D pen, you can literally draw a 3D physical object in thin air.

 A quarter of Dubai’s buildings will have 3D-printed elements by 2030.

 Advantages of 3D printing

-3D printing is time-efficient.
-As long as you have a digital design, you can turn it into an object.
+Time-efficient: As long as you have a digital design, you can turn it into an object.
 A lot of objects (for example walls) can be printed in only one day, small houses can be printed in just one week.

-3D printing is not only fast, but also cost effective.
+It is not only fast, but also cost effective.
 The production of parts only requires the materials needed for the part itself, with little or no waste.

-3D printing is environmentally friendly because there are no (less) transport costs and no packaging materials needed.
+Environmentally friendly: because there are no (less) transport costs and no packaging materials needed.

 With 3D printing, you can create a design adapted to your needs, shapes, or patterns.